Even with a valid will in place, a contentious probate claim can still be brought against an estate for ‘reasonable financial provision’.

 - The former spouse or civil partner of the deceased (and has not remarried or entered into another civil partnership)

-- Living with the deceased for at least two years prior to their death
+- Living with the deceased for at least two years before their death

 - One of the deceased’s children (including adult children)